 8 Years ago when the App Store for MacOS Apps was quite new i develop a little utility app for managing clipboard contents.
 The app was definitely inspired by Linux apps that i used all the time and was i really missing such a tool on MacOS.

 For me it was the first time writing an OSX App using Objective-c.
 Took me a couple of weeks to get everything working how i wanted it.
 I went all in and setup an Twitter account and Blog for it to do some Marketing.
 Some i had the crazy to ask money for the app 🙂 And it never took off, i have maybe sold 50 Apps.
 After a year the Apple developer account subscription ran out.
 Which i never renewed and so the app got removed form the AppStore.
 But i also kept using the tool and i gave to co-workers in my company.

 For me it was interesting to revisit this project after 8 years and make it work on Mojave and Xcode 10.3.
 First of all i have to say it took me like 5 minutes to get back into Xcode.
 I mean they must have added quite a lot of features to it over the the years but still it feels and works the same.

 To make it compile, I had to fix a couple of build settings regarding OS versions and arch.
 I did re-build of one external framework that i was unable to link with current Mojave built app.
-To make the app ready for a release i re-branded it to look like Userlike tool.

 It took me a couple of hours to make this app release ready again.
 I spent the most time to enroll into the developer program, where i was struggling with the DUNS number for my company, that includes non roman characters which are not allowed for the company name in the Apple developer program signup form.
 So I had to go thru the customer support to sort that out.